github/docs/content/code-security/secret-scanning/secret-scanning-partnership-program/secret-scanning-partner-program.md

 will provide several `key_identifier` and public keys.
 You can determine which public key to use based on the value of `Github-Public-Key-Identifier`.

-{% note %}
+> [!NOTE]

-**Note**: When you send a request to the public key endpoint above, you may hit rate limits.
+> When you send a request to the public key endpoint above, you may hit rate limits.
 To avoid hitting rate limits, you can use a {% data variables.product.pat_v1 %} (no scopes required) or a {% data variables.product.pat_v2 %} (only the automatic public repositories read access required) as suggested in the samples below, or use a conditional request.
 For more information, see "[AUTOTITLE](/rest/guides/getting-started-with-the-rest-api#conditional-requests)."

-{% endnote %}

-{% note %}
+> [!NOTE]

-**Note**: The signature was generated using the raw message body.
+> The signature was generated using the raw message body.
 So it's important you also use the raw message body for signature validation, instead of parsing and stringifying the JSON, to avoid rearranging the message or changing spacing.

-{% endnote %}

 **Sample HTTP POST sent to verify endpoint**